ad-freiburg/text-correction-benchmarks/README.md

 cd text-correction-benchmarks && pip install .
 ```

-After installation you will have two command available to you:
+After installation you will have two commands available to you:
 - `tcb.evaluate` for evaluating model predictions on benchmarks
 - `tcb.baseline` for running baselines on benchmarks

-## Usage
+### Usage

 This repository contains [benchmarks](benchmarks) for text correction tasks such as
 - Whitespace correction (**wc**)